The 2023 Tax Appeal

 - Knowledge of local markets – Residents of Miami for 40+ years.

-- Owner and developer of commercial real estate
+- Over 40 years as an owner, manager, and developer of commercial real estate.

-- Author of the annual CIASF Industrial Market Report and Co-Producers of the CIASF Office Market Reports
+Our office is the author of the annual CIASF Industrial Market Report and co-producers of other CIASF Market Reports and events.

 We are results oriented, we charge only a $25/folio fee to cover County filing costs and review research.
 All other fees are based on successful reductions.